-This advancing domain developed from an initial concern with the exact specification and communication of information requirements as well as the validation that information, being sent in response to a requirement, is what has been requested.
-This work was initiated by Hector McNeill1
+This advancing domain developed from an initial concern with the exact specification and communication of information requirements as well as the validation that information, being sent in response to a requirement, is what had been requested.

 a Senior Scientific Officer with the Information Technology & Telecommunications Task Force (ITTTF) of the European Commission in Brussels in 1985.

 McNeill was concerned with systems strategies associated with the evolution of a global network and the development of applications of benefit to society.
 This was a decade before the World Wide Web became a reality but it was already clear, at that time, that the Internet would become the foundation network for this transition.
 McNeill foresaw the current issues related to the circulation of poor quality information as well as intentionally biased information making decision-making less effective, erroneous and therefore risky.
 On the side of risk, the antagonism that can arise from misleading information and recriminations arising from poor decisions by policy-makers affecting millions of constituents, are states of affairs that should and can be avoided.
 At the extreme, misleading information, can lead to conflict2

 However, Locational State Theory did not start out with any intent to establish a new theory but was only intended to provide a simple a way to establish unambiguous specifications of the datasets required to satisfy specific information requirements.
 In fact, this process started out to answer a simple question, "How can we safeguard against misrepresentation in information received over a global network in order to be sure that we can base decisions on the information?"